The Illusionist

 -A phrase said at the end of the track #11 (“The reality is that being here has been an illusion”).

--The not Alice Morgan’s North American pronunciation in the introduction of the album/concert (she has an English name but Spanish pronunciation).
+-The not-so-North American pronunciation of Alice Morgan in the introduction of the album/concert (she has an English name but a strong Spanish accent).

--The name of the theatre (“The Red Room Auditorium”… «The Red Room» was one of my pieces in that year).
+-The name of the theatre (“The Red Room Auditorium”… «The Red Room» was one of my pieces released that year).

--In the booklet you can see two images related with the theatre, but if you watch in deatil you’ll notice they are from different places.
+-In the booklet you can see two images related to the theatre, but if you look in detail you’ll notice they are from different places.

--The audience, it’s too big for an underground musician like me!
+-The audience, far too big for an underground musician like me!

-With the idea of making more convincing the false concert, I wrote a few of false brief news speaking about it in my website (after the date of the concert of course :-), but I left some contradictions in the information and context concerning other (real) news.
+To make the fake concert more convincing, I wrote a few fake short news about it on my website (after the concert date, of course :-), but I left some contradictions in the information and context when compared with other (real) news there.

-Track #2 is a version of the original composition by George Winston.
+Track #2 is a version of an original composition by George Winston.

-Track #3 is a new version of the piece released in the «Tres Piezas para Oídos Distintos» EP (2002).
+Track #3 is a new version of the piece released on the «Tres Piezas para Oídos Distintos» EP (2002).

-Track #5 is based on an original piece written by Bo Moonlight and called «Blue Waltz»
+Track #5 is based on an original piece written by Bo Moonlight, titled «Blue Waltz».

-Track #6 is a brief piano version of the piece «The Monster», released in the «No More Faith» LP (2010).
+Track #6 is a brief piano version of the piece «The Monster», released on the «No More Faith» LP (2010).

-Track #8 is a version of the original composition by György Ligeti «L’Escalier Du Diable».
+Track #8 is a version of György Ligeti’s original composition «L’Escalier du Diable».

-Track #9 is an extended revision of music released in «La Boîte» soundtrack (2010).
+Track #9 is an extended revision of music released on the «La Boîte» soundtrack (2011).

-Track #12 is the union of two pieces originally written by Frédéric Chopin: «Waltz Op.
+Track #12 combines two pieces originally written by Frédéric Chopin: «Waltz Op.
 64, No. 2» and «Nocturne Op.
-72, No. 1» (a version, working as an interlude).
+72, No. 1» (a version, functioning as an interlude).

 You can download and get this album on Bandcamp.